GorillaSapiens/polyBASIC/README.md

 # polyBASIC

-An attempt at a multilingual unicode capable BASIC programming language.
+An attempt at a multilingual unicode capable version of the BASIC programming language.

 You know, for kids.